Dominican Order: Mysticism

 The Dominican Order was affected by a number of elemental influences.
 Its early members imbued the order with a mysticism and learning.
 Mysticism refers to the conviction that all believers have the capability to experience God's love.
 This love may manifest itself through brief ecstatic experiences, such that one may be engulfed by God and gain an immediate knowledge of him, which is unknowable through the intellect alone.
 Although the ultimate attainment for mysticism is union with God, the goal is just as much to become like Christ as it is to become one with him.
-Those who believe in Christ should first have faith in him without becoming engaged in such overwhelming phenomena.

 The Europeans of the order embraced ecstatic mysticism on a grand scale and looked to a union with the Creator.
 The English Dominicans looked for this complete unity as well but were not so focused on ecstatic experiences.
 Instead, their goal was to emulate the moral life of Christ more completely.
 The Dartford nuns were surrounded by all of those legacies and used them to create something unique.